YasarMushtaq1/axisfinance/README.md

 # axisfinance
-A mobile aplication to manage your daily finance.
+A mobile application to manage your daily finance.

 # Feature